-The Children’s Ministry program at Unity of Ocala is currently undergoing staffing changes.
-We expect to be back up and running by January 2017.
-Once we are back in full swing, our program helps to answer your child’s questions about God, the Bible and Jesus.
+The Children’s Ministry program at Unity of Ocala has restarted following our 2017 summer break.
+As of September 3rd we are back up and running.
+Our program helps to answer your child’s questions about God, the Bible and Jesus.
 Our program does it in a way that honors the many paths to God and the many ways to worship God, with instruction and learning that is firmly rooted in positive and progressive Christianity.

 Unity recognizes that there are many expressions of family life in today’s society; we fully embrace diversity.
 Our affirming environment fosters a positive self-image and personal responsibility while sharing unconditional love and acceptance.

 Additionally, Unity offers practical, spiritual teachings that empower abundant and meaningful living.
 The teachers in our Children’s program are referred to as Spiritual Mentors.
 This shifts the focus of their role to one of guidance and mentoring as the children explore the Bible, God, and Jesus.
 Our trained Spiritual Mentors have passed a full background check.
 We honor our children and their families by providing a safe environment.